 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of vorinostat listed above.

-In this study, side effects reported by participants who received vorinostat included mild, temporary symptoms, headache, and low counts.17,18
+In this study, side effects reported by participants who received vorinostat included mild, temporary gastrointestinal symptoms, headache, and low platelet counts.10,11

 In this Phase 1/2 study, two participants in the group taking vorinostat had serious side effects.
 One participant stopped the study because of poor kidney function and low platelet levels.
 The other participant had diarrhea that may have been caused by the study drugs or by food poisoning.
 When compared to participants in the ART-only group, more participants in the group taking vorinostat had low platelet levels and high creatinine levels.
-(High creatinine levels can mean that the aren’t working well.)9,19
+(High creatinine levels can mean that the kidneys are not working well.)12,25

-In the sub-study, treatment with vorinostat did not result in the presence of HIV inor other lasting side effects.11,20
+In the central nervous system (CNS) substudy, treatment with vorinostat did not result in the presence of HIV in cerebrospinal fluid or lead to other lasting side effects.14,26

-In this Phase 2 study, most of the side effects that occurred were not serious.
-The most common side effects were nausea, diarrhea, fatigue, and low platelet counts.21
+In this Phase 2 study, 90% of the study participants experienced a mild or moderate side effect, with the most common side effects being nausea, diarrhea, fatigue, and low platelet counts.16,27

-In this Phase 2 study, 21 women were assigned to receive vorinostat plus tamoxifen and 10 women were assigned to receive voirnostat alone.
-No severe or life-threatening drug-related side effects were reported during the study.14,24
+In this Phase 2 study, 21 women were assigned to receive vorinostat plus tamoxifen and 10 women were assigned to receive vorinostat alone.
+No severe or life-threatening drug-related side effects were reported during the study.20,21

 Because vorinostat is still being studied as an HIV drug, information on possible side effects of the drug is not complete.
 As testing of vorinostat continues, additional information on possible side effects will be gathered.